Ethnikos Alexandroupolis V.C.: 2010s

 Ethnikos Alexandroupolis played again in the European competitions in the autumn of 2013, after 30 years, finishing 4th at 2012–13 Volleyleague and competing in the 2013-14 CEV Cup, from which was eliminated in the phase of 32 by Polish PGE Skra Bełchatów with two defeats (3–1, 3–0).
 He continued in the 2013–14 CEV Challenge Cup of the same season, playing totally 6 European games that year, winning two (3–1, 2–3), even qualifying against the Belarusian Kommunalnik Grodno.
 Ethnikos was eliminated by Belgian Euphony Asse-Lennik in the phase of 16 in the golden set (3–0, 3–1, 15–12).

 The most successful season of the club was in 2013–14 during it won the unofficial title of winter champions (first in Greek league standings until December) and then Alexandroupoli's team played in the playoff finals of the championship against Olympiacos, finishing in 2nd place.
 This season won the participation in the 2014–15 CEV Challenge Cup, reaching the quarterfinals.

 During the 2014–15 season the team participated in European competitions through the 2014–15 CEV Challenge Cup and reached the quarter-finals excluding in a raw: the Swiss team TV Schönenwerd, Estonian Selver Tallinn and Czech Fatra Zlín.
 He was eliminated in the quarterfinals by that year's finalist S.L.
 Benfica with two defeats (3–0, 2–3).
 In the Greek competitions, Ethnikos Alexandroupolis reached the final of the League Cup, that lost from Olympiacos, 3–1 sets.
 He finished sixth in the Greek Championship, but won the right to compete in Europe for the following season (2015–16), as Panathinaikos and Kifissia, who finished 4th and 5th respectively, declined to participate in European tournaments, so the team from Thrace took their place.

 In the 2015–16 season the team reached the 2015–16 CEV Challenge Cup quarterfinals for the second consecutive year representing Greece, and was eliminated by the same opponent, Portuguese S.L.
 Benfica, again with two defeats (3–1, 2–3).
-Previously, the Evros's team had excluded Slovenian Panvita Pomgrad, Slovakian VK Prievidza and Serbian Spartak Ljig.
+Previously, the Evros's team had excluded Slovenian Panvita Pomgrad, Slovak VK Prievidza and Serbian Spartak Ljig.
 The team ranked 7th in the Championship, as was the 2016–17 season.

 In 2017–18, Ethnikos Alexandroupolis arrives for the second time in his history tο the final of the Greek League Cup, when again defeated by Olympiacos, 3–0.
 The team from Thrace finishes 9th in Greek championship as well as in the next season 2018–19, avoiding relegation both 2 years in play out.

 The coach of the team from 2012–13 until 2018–19 was the appearances record holder (413 appearances) of Greek National Volleyball team, Thanassis Moustakidis.